TearsWillFall/SCRAPT/README.md

 </p>

-Additionally, SCRAPT includes a solver to compute nearby solutions within a selected tumor content and ploidy ranges fo help further refine the pre-computed solutions (**Figure 3**).
+Lastly, SCRAPT implements a solver to find solutions for a range of tumour content and ploidy models starting from a base tumour and content.

 <p align="center">
   <img alt="Solver" src="https://github.com/user-attachments/assets/f2bca6fa-2948-418a-8fda-bad3b086678a" />